 Grace’s strategy is very much in line with what Eric Ries, author of The Lean Startup says about measuring success.
 Ries advises being wary of vanity metrics; meaning metrics that make us feel good, but don’t actually make us money.

 Our Advice: Ouma-Cabezas challenged agents to think about what micro-conversions happen as our clients move down our funnel.
 What are the metrics that move your prospects closer to becoming leads, closer to becoming clients, closer to the closing table?

 Start by identifying those conversion points (Facebook follows, Instagram engagements, email link clicks, etc.) and building your metrics around them.
 Email marketing is a great place to do this because it’s easy to measure your performance through clicks, opens, and conversions.
-Check out 17 Best Real Estate Email Templates for 2020 to get started.
+Check out 17 Best Real Estate Email Templates to get started.

 9. Marketing Investments Take Time to Show a Return